Suffering in the Life of a Christian - Part 1

 With John 12:24 in mind, we could understand Jesus’ words in John 12:25 as saying that the sufferings that bear fruit in the Christian life could at times make a believer even “hate” or despair of his life in this world.
 The Apostle Paul shared one such experience that he had in his own life, even as he was obeying God in doing the work that He had assigned for him.
 Paul wrote: “For we do not want you to be unaware, brethren, of our affliction which came to us in Asia, that we were burdened excessively, beyond our strength, so that we despaired even of life; indeed, we had the sentence of death within ourselves so that we would not trust in ourselves, but in God who raises the dead….”
 (2 Corinthians 1:8-11, emphasis added).

 This experience of Paul’s was for him a share in the suffering, death, burial, and resurrection of Jesus.
 Through this experience and others, Paul “followed” Jesus in the way and in the measure that God had ordained for his life, and through his suffering he bore the fruit that would come as God’s people take comfort and are edified by his words as he recounted his experience.
-(Consider also 2 Corinthians 1:3-4).
+(Also consider 2 Corinthians 1:3-4).

 As we further consider Jesus’ words in John 12:25, we can see that he original Greek word that is translated as “hates” in this verse could also be translated as “loves less”.
 With this latter translation in mind, we could also rightly interpret this verse as teaching that as followers of Christ, we will be called upon to “love less” our own life and our own desires, hopes, and plans for our lives, when compared to our love for and submission to the will of God, and whatever His will for our lives may involve.